rpl-lab/lctes22-zlax/README.md

 WARNING: you need a CUDA powered JAX installation to test the benchmarks on GPUs (see https://github.com/google/jax#installation).

-The scale of the experiments can be configure through makefile variables.
-For example the experiments can be launch for the range of 1000 to 5000 particles with only 3 runs per number of particles as follow:
+The scale of the experiments can be configured with makefile variables.
+For example the experiments can be launched for 1000 to 5000 particles with only 3 runs per number of particles as follows:

 ```
 make NUMRUNS=3 MIN=1000 MAX=5000 zlax_bench